palashmon/JavaScript30/README.md

 **Thoughts:** Finally finished #JavaScript30 Day 30 Whack A Mole 🔨 challenge.
 It was fun learning experience.
 Highly recommend the entire course.

+## Note
+If you like this repo and find it useful, please consider ★ starring it (on top right of the page).
+Thanks!